aawadall/PyProjMan/README.md

 In addition, exposure to large number of projects, would allow the tool to figure out project contexts, and propose tasks that were not considered as part of the original project plan.

 ## Contribution
-This project is in deep need for contributers, in development, artwork, system design, testing, and documentation.
+This project is in deep need for contributors, in development, artwork, system design, testing, and documentation.
 If you are interested, please check out  [contribution guidelines][1]

 ## Project Releases